 Six Year Research Track: The Dudley P. Allen Fellowship

-- The residents selected for the six-year research track will be awarded the prestigious Dudley P. Allen Fellowship between the first and second year of training.
+- • The residents selected for the six-year research track will be awarded the prestigious Dudley P. Allen Fellowship prior to the first year between the first and second year of training.
 Residents are protected from clinical service during this year to focus on their research.
 At the same time, they continue to attend morning didactic lectures to maintain and develop their clinical knowledge.
 Allen Fellows are expected to design and perform experimental studies under the guidance of one or more faculty mentors in basic science and/or clinical fields.
 Allen Fellows routinely receive prominent national research grants, present at national and international conferences, and produce several first author publications during their year.
 Applicants with a significant interest in an academic career are encouraged to seek the research track.

 - Research is performed within the Department of Orthopaedics at Case Western Reserve University School of Medicine, one of the pre-eminent centers in the world for musculoskeletal research.
 The department is endowed with world-class researchers working on cartilage and bone biology, tissue engineering, biomechanics, material science, functional anatomy, functional electrical stimulation, in addition to a number of clinical research interests.

 Basic science research is conducted in the following programs:

 - Functional Electrical Stimulation

 The Case faculty encourages the residents to publish and present scientific findings, evaluations and reviews.
 Resident travel is supported by the department for one podium or poster presentations for each research project accepted at a major national or international meeting.
 Many recent resident papers have been published in the following journals, and presentations made to the following meetings, among others: